nteract/bookstore/running_ci_locally.md

 Create two shell sessions with working directories as the `bookstore` directory.

-In one session run `ci/local.sh`, this will start up minio.
+In one session run `yarn test:server` (this will start up minio).

-In the other session run `node ci/integration.js`, this will run the integration tests
+In the other session run `yarn test`, this will run the integration tests.